Prior Knowledge-enhanced Spatio-temporal Epidemic Forecasting: Introduction

 Population-level epidemic forecasting is of great importance to public health management, since accurate forecasting of new infections at each location can help governments and healthcare providers allocate resources, design intervention policies, and evaluate the effectiveness of control measures~\cite{qian2021cpas}.

-\SJR{ In the early years, constrained by data scarcity, epidemic forecasting primarily relied on mechanistic models, e.g., SIR~\cite{kermack1927contribution}.
+In the early years, constrained by data scarcity, epidemic forecasting primarily relied on mechanistic models, e.g., SIR~\cite{kermack1927contribution}.
 With the rise of deep learning, data-driven approaches have been increasingly adopted in this field~\cite{arora2020prediction}.
-Simultaneously, realizing the spatial dependencies of disease transmission among regions, spatio-temporal forecasting across multiple regions jointly has garnered great attention~\cite{deng2020cola}.}
+Simultaneously, realizing the spatial dependencies of disease transmission among regions, spatio-temporal forecasting across multiple regions jointly has garnered great attention~\cite{deng2020cola}.

-\SJR{ However, due to the limited epidemiological data, these models remain prone to overfitting.
-In recent years, there has been a surge focused on hybrid models that integrate mechanistic principles with deep learning~\cite{cao2022mepognn,wang2022causalgnn,han2025epidemiology}, e.g., employing deep neural networks to estimate the parameters of mechanistic models \FN{as shown in Figure~\ref{fig:intro}(a)}.
-Nevertheless, existing methods still encounter three primary limitations: }
+However, due to the limited epidemiological data, these models remain prone to overfitting.
+In recent years, there has been a surge focused on hybrid models that integrate mechanistic principles with deep learning~\cite{cao2022mepognn,wang2022causalgnn,han2025epidemiology}, e.g., employing deep neural networks to estimate the parameters of mechanistic models as shown in Figure~\ref{fig:intro}(a).
+Nevertheless, existing methods still encounter three primary limitations:

-\begin{itemize}[leftmargin=*] \item \textbf{Insensitivity to Weak Epidemic Signals.} \SJR{Unlike traffic forecasting, epidemic data often contain weak signals \FN{as shown in Figure~\ref{fig:intro}(b)}.
-That is, the confirmed cases in most of time are small, but infectious diseases can surge to high prevalence levels in a short time.} \JY{Existing deep-leaning modules~\cite{wu2019graph} are often insensitive to such weak yet critical signals, leading to missed early warnings.} \item \textbf{Over-simplified Adjacency Relation.} \SJR{Existing methods capture the spatial dependency by using the human mobility intensities among regions~\cite{wang2018inferring,cao2022mepognn}.
-Though the vital factor, i.e., human mobility for disease transmission, is considered, they omit the intrinsic similarities among regions \FN{as shown in Figure~\ref{fig:intro}(c)}.}
+\begin{itemize}[leftmargin=*] \item \textbf{Insensitivity to Weak Epidemic Signals.} Unlike traffic forecasting, epidemic data often contain weak signals as shown in Figure~\ref{fig:intro}(b).
+That is, the confirmed cases in most of the time are small, but infectious diseases can surge to high prevalence levels in a short time.
+Existing deep-learning modules~\cite{wu2019graph} are often insensitive to such weak yet critical signals, leading to missed early warnings. \item \textbf{Over-simplified Adjacency Relation.} Existing methods capture the spatial dependency by using the human mobility intensities among regions~\cite{wang2018inferring,cao2022mepognn}.
+Though the vital factor, i.e., human mobility for disease transmission, is considered, they omit the intrinsic similarities among regions as shown in Figure~\ref{fig:intro}(c). \item \textbf{Unstable Parameter Estimation.} As mentioned, hybrid models rely on neural networks to produce vital epidemic parameters.
+However, unconstrained network outputs often fluctuate violently in data-scarce scenarios as shown in Figure~\ref{fig:intro}(d), resulting in mechanically implausible and unstable parameter estimation. \end{itemize}